photo courtesy of Feuillu

 I'm somewhat of a word hoarder.
 I find a word I like to use and latch on to it.
 A few of my favorites are: well, so, maybe, finally, little, and very.
 Recently some rogues have slipped in like: decided, some, clearly, eye (don't ask) and shrugged.

-little problem, I have a list of words that all too often pepper my writing.
+To combat my little problem, I have a list of words that all too often pepper my writing.
 I try not to use them, but my hands and brain don't always work in sync.
 Did I say I'm a techno-phobe when it comes to the computer?
 In the past, I have always performed a "find" and "search" and rooted out the evils doers.
 It takes for stinking ever to do that.

 But, aha, last night I found a macro that will do it for me.
 One swift click of a button and all the "wells" are rounded up and highlighted in red.
 Makes it much easier for me to go back through and slay the ones I don't want to keep and bypass the ones that get to stay.